TurakhiaLab/metaWEPP/README.md

 kraken2-build --build --db $DBNAME
 ```

-Customize kmer with `--kmer-len` and `--minimizer-len` option if needed.
+You can also customize kmer with `--kmer-len` and `--minimizer-len` option if needed.
 For example,
 ```
 kraken2-build --build --db $DBNAME --kmer-len 21 --minimizer-len 15
 ```